xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 npm install --global xpm@latest
 ```

-### Prepare a separate instance of VSCode
+### Prepare a separate instance of VS Code

-To avoid interferences with other extensions in the regular VSCode
+To avoid interferences with other extensions in the regular VS Code
 configuration, it is recommended to use a custom folder and a separate
 set of extensions: